 Further information, help and advice

-You can find more information about the scheme and register to obtain a unique reference number for the scheme www.midlands.righttobuy.gov.uk.
+You can find more information about the right to buy scheme and to register to obtain a unique reference number for the scheme visit there website.

 In considering an application to purchase under the VRTB you may find the following websites helpful:

 - The Governments Right to Buy website and helpline 0300 123 0913